 The apartment is located in one of the blocks making up Terraços de Bragança: the set of buildings designed by Álvaro Siza Vieira in Lisbon’s Chiado district that completed construction in 2004.

 Working within the scope of a Siza Vieira project represents a difficultly desirable challenge.
 The inexorable weight of the inherent responsibility runs in parallel to a sense of pointlessness of intervening within a framework that requires no such work.
 We thus focused on the needs, desires and expectations of the client.

 The apartment area was to be maximised.
-To this end, we eliminated the technical cabinets and their ventilation infrastructures existing throughout the bathrooms, bedrooms, the corridor, the living room and the storage room, which were relocated behind the suspended ceiling.
+To this end, we eliminated the technical cabinets and their ventilation infrastructures, which were relocated behind the already existing suspended ceiling.
 Furthermore the spatial structure was maintained while repositioning only the door accessing the living room and removing the wall that closed off the dining room.

-The built-in living room shelf-stand, where the room meets the corridor, was replaced by another: a delicate metallic structure, without any back panel, to separate the two areas while enabling a mutual visual relationship – privileging the apartment’s marvellous westward view – and the natural illumination of the corridor.
+The built-in living room shelf-stand, where the room meets the corridor, was replaced by another: a delicate metallic structure to separate the two areas while enabling a mutual visual relationship – privileging the apartment’s marvellous westward view – and the natural illumination of the corridor.

 The en suite and service bathrooms, as well as the kitchen and pantry, underwent structural alterations with the reorganisation of their layouts alongside new finishing materials.